 Chicago attractions are plentiful at any time of the year, but if you want to bask in the sun, enjoy the scenery and save some cash, you have plenty of options in August.
 From street festivals to city parks and more, see what things to do in Chicago interest you the most with this list.

 Through mid-August, you can enjoy the sights and sounds of some of the best musical acts in the Windy City.
-The Grand Park Music Festival features the sweet sounds of orchestras and symphonies all at an expansive outdoor venue right in the heart of the city at the Jay Pritzker Pavilion.
+The Grant Park Music Festival features the sweet sounds of orchestras and symphonies all at an expansive outdoor venue right in the heart of the city at the Jay Pritzker Pavilion.
 And, the best part is that free seating is available for all concerts.

 2) Hot Dog Fest